Matrix030/SteamLens/README.md

 1. **Feature Requests**: What insights would help your development process?
 2. **Theme Definitions**: Share theme configurations for different game genres
 3. **Performance Optimizations**: Help us handle even larger datasets
-4. **Integration Examples**: Show how you use SteamLens in your workflow
+4. **Integration Examples**: Show how you use steamLensAI in your workflow

 ## 📞 Support

 ### For Game Developers
 - **Documentation**: Comprehensive guides for non-technical users
-- **Community Forum**: Connect with other developers using SteamLens
+- **Community Forum**: Connect with other developers using steamLensAI
 - **Consulting**: Custom implementation for complex requirements

 ### Technical Support